Myawaddy Mingyi U Sa

 Myawaddy Mingyi U Sa (မြဝတီမင်းကြီး ဦးစ, /my/; 28 October 1766 – 6 August 1853) was a Konbaung-era Burmese poet, composer, playwright, general and statesman.
 In a royal service career that spanned over six decades, the Lord of Myawaddy served under four kings in various capacities, and was a longtime secretary to King Bagyidaw.
 Multi-talented Sa is best remembered for his innovative contributions to classical Burmese music and drama, as well as for his brilliant military service.

 Sa composed many songs in various styles drawn from different traditions, wrote several plays and dramas including translated works from Thai and Javanese dramas, and brought innovations to Burmese theater.
 He invented the 13-string Burmese harp and introduced marionette plays to the Ava court.
 Sa was also an able military commander who led King Bodawpaya's annexation of Manipur in 1813.
-As the commander of Arakan theater under Gen. Maha Bandula in the First Anglo-Burmese War of 1824–1826, Sa achieved a few battlefield victories in an otherwise disastrous war for the Burmese.
+As the commander of Arakan theater under Gen. Maha Bandula in the First Anglo-Burmese War of 1824–1826, Sa was the most successful of the Burmese commanders achieving the few battlefield victories against the British in an otherwise disastrous war.

 After the war, he became minister of Army and was given Myawaddy as his fief in 1828.
 Sa led the Burmese diplomatic efforts to have the British abandon their claims to Kabaw Valley in 1830.
 He was imprisoned from 1836 to 1839 by King Tharrawaddy, who overthrew Bagyidaw.
 Sa held no further public office after his release from prison, but continued to write songs and plays for kings Tharrawaddy and Pagan.

 Early life

 Maung Sa was born 28 October 1766 (10th waning of Thadingyut 1128 ME) at Migyaungtet Chaung village, near Sagaing to a family line of courtiers more than two hundred years old.
-His father Pauk Kyaw was a son of the Royal Household Guards, and his mother Nyein Tha was a granddaughter of Binnya Gyandaw, a minister in the court of King Thalun.
+His father Pauk Kyaw was a son of the Royal Household Guards, and his mother Nyein Tha was a granddaughter of Binnya Gyandaw, a minister in the court of King Thalun making him of a scion of both Bama and Mon noble heritage.
 He was schooled at the Parama Monastery in the capital Ava.
 Still a teenager, Sa married Ma Aye, daughter of the King's goldsmith Nyun of Sagaing.
 Sa worked as a goldsmith and dealer.
 His wife died in 1785, when he was just 19.
 After the death of his wife, Sa briefly became an itinerant player of kye-waing (brass gongs) in U Tayoke's orchestra in Ava.
 Sa quickly gained recognition as an accomplished musician, and was noticed by Crown Prince Thado Minsaw who was bringing together a circle of innovative young artists in his private court.
 Still 19, Sa joined the Royal Service to become a royal page, a kind of apprenticeship only open to members of gentry and nobility.